 Based on those risks, both social and financial, Heron decided to divest from CCA and began organically thinking about the overall impact of enterprises rather than just their jobs.
 Being focused too narrowly on the number of jobs provided would have led us to miss the larger impact of these enterprises on the people and communities about whom we care.
 In addition, we didn't want to simply screen out all private prisons, just as we don't screen out any industry in its entirety.
-Rather, our goal is to continuously improve the data informing our investment choices, so that we can screen out any company with this level of social and financial risk (such as an unknown quantity of the labor force being dependent on a law allowing sub-minimum wages).
+Rather, our goal is to continuously improve the data informing our investment choices, so that Heron will be better positioned to optimize the portfolio for social and financial performance.

 Another more recent example started when we became aware of the potential social costs of a green-energy investment known as Property-Assessed Clean Energy (PACE) Bonds.
 PACE Bonds are attractive to environmentally conscious investors for both their contribution to energy retrofitting and their low-risk financial returns.
 However, of all the winners in this generally compelling investment, one stakeholder in residential PACE bonds — the homeowners — bear a disproportionate degree of risk: